Meet the artists who paint alien landscapes

 - Artists bring us visions of landscapes beyond Earth -- including the ones we haven't discovered yet

-- Artist Mark Garlik: I would love to stand on the Moon and look back at the Earth
+- Artist Mark Garlick: I would love to stand on the Moon and look back at the Earth

 - David A. Hardy: My aim has always been to show people things that they cannot see any other way